bakabakabakabakabaka/UploadMeme/README.md

 # UploadMeme
 This is the dumbest theme.
 Changes the Upload Modal into that one GIF.\
 *This is from Powercord.
-This is NOT my code, it is simply imported it to BD :D. The original creator is in the CSS file.*
+This is NOT my code, it is simply imported it to BD :D. The original creator is in the CSS file.*\
+This won't be updated, there's literally no point.
+You can modify the CSS yourself if you want.

 Preview:
 ![image](https://user-images.githubusercontent.com/65756037/119545170-5ddca100-bd47-11eb-9c88-8e5d188f57fc.png)